zelitosaide/javascript-info-course/__1_The JavaScript language/__11_Promises_async_await/__4_Error_handling_with_promises/README_ERROR_HANDLING_WITH_PROMISES.md

 ## Implicit try...catch

-The code of a promise executor and promise handlers has an "invisible" `try...catch` around it.
+The code of a promise executor and promise handlers has an "invisible" `try..catch` around it.
 If an exception happens, it gets caught and treated as a rejection.

 For instance, this code: